snowberryfield/printemps/contents/starter_guide.md

 ```

 Partial sums of components of indexed decision variables or expressions can be obtained by specifying indices for fixed and those for summation.
-Summation is calculated for an index of which value is specified by the constant `printemps::model::All`.
+Summation is calculated for an index of which value is specified by the constant `printemps::model_component::All`.
 The code

 ```c++